 ● Especially if your buddy is a bit old, be patient with him.

-Old greyhounds will take much longer time to start swimming than younger ones.
+Old greyhounds will take a much longer time to start swimming than younger ones.
 So your patience plays a significant role if you are going swimming with your old greyhound buddy.

 Can greyhounds swim in chlorinated pools?